 It's Not Automatically Rude To Talk About Yourself

 You've probably heard the idea that "It's rude to talk about yourself".
-Most people take that to mean "It's rude to talk about yourself excessively, and barely or never ask anything about the person you're speaking with."
+Most people take that to mean "It's rude to talk about yourself excessively, and barely or never ask anything about whomever you're speaking with."
 They realize in a good conversation there'll be a mix of each person asking about the other and sharing things about themselves.

 Some people learn it's rude to talk about themselves and take the suggestion too literally.
 They don't reveal enough about themselves, and it hurts their interactions.
-Sometimes they can't think of what to say next, because no more questions come to mind, and giving away any personal information isn't an option.
-They meet someone at a party, and put them off by going into Twenty Questions / Interviewer Mode.
-They get into lopsided, unsatisfying "friendships" with self-absorbed or needy people, because they give the impression that they're content to do nothing but listen.
+Sometimes they can't think of what to say next, because no more questions come to mind, and giving any personal information isn't an option.
+They may meet someone at a party, and put them off by going into Twenty Questions / Interviewer Mode.
+They get into lopsided, unsatisfying "friendships" with self-absorbed or needy types, because they give the impression that they're content to do nothing but listen.

 Here are a few reasons why someone might go too far with the concept that it's rude to talk about yourself:

 - A common piece of conversation advice is to be more of a listener, take an interest in other people, and that "You'll make way more friends being interested in others than trying to get them interested in you."
 Someone could misinterpret that to mean they should never talk about themselves.
 This suggestion is also often given with a little blurb saying the reason it works so well is that most people are self-involved and love to go on about themselves.
 Someone may read that as "It's a faux pas to talk about yourself... but most other people do it anyway, so you may as well take advantage of that tendency to make your interactions go better."

 - They learned about conversation mistakes such as "Don't turn everything back to what you want to talk about" or "Don't one-up people", and took it to mean, "Don't talk about yourself at all.
 If you try to, you're probably screwing up in one way or another."